 We have developed a strong reputation in Intellectual Property and Information Technology Litigation.
 As a boutique firm, we regularly go up against much larger and more expensive law firms across Canada – and win.
-We win because we move more quickly, efficiently, and take cases that have merit but need smart and aggressive representation.
+We win because we move more quickly, efficiently, and take cases that have merit but need smart representation.
 We handle trademark disputes, patent disputes, domain name disputes, and copyright disputes in the Ontario Superior Court of Justice, the Federal Court of Canada, the Trademarks Opposition Board, the WIPO, the National Arbitration Forum (NAF), the British Columbia International Commercial Arbitration Centre (BCICAC), and Resolution Canada.
 We have particular expertise where trademark and copyright law intersect with the Internet, but also represent parties in traditional trademark expungement proceedings, literary copyright disputes, and patent disputes.
 Depending on the case, we can obtain or defend against an injunction, or seek or defend against damages for infringement and passing off.

 We act for employees who have been wrongfully dismissed by their employer.
 If you have been laid off or fired recently, and believe that you may have lost your job for an unlawful reason you may have a right to bring a claim for wrongful dismissal against your former employer.
 You will need an experienced Toronto employment lawyer.
 Legal remedies that may be available to you include money damages and, if you haven't been officially released yet, negotiation for an appropriate severance package that includes adequate compensation.
 We know how traumatic it is when an employee is dismissed, especially after lengthy and loyal service, for no good reason.
-We provide smart, aggressive, and comforting advice and legal representation to protect your rights.
+We provide smart, professional, and comforting advice and legal representation to protect your rights.
 We also act for employers who face a claim for wrongful dismissal by a former employee.
 We can guide you on how to settle or defend such a claim in the most efficient way possible.

 We have considerable experience in representing students who are facing or have already been charged with an “Academic Offence”, such as cheating or plagiarism.
 We can guide you through the academic discipline process at schools such as the University of Toronto, York University, and Ryerson University.
 We can mount a vigorous defense or try to settle the charges on the most favourable basis possible in the circumstances.
 Being charged with an academic offense is very scary for students and their parents, and expert advice is necessary in order to manage the threat of expulsion, suspension, or other sanction.